rst-training/valuable-unit-tests-workshop-01.09.2017/docs/conference.md

 Conference can cancel reservation when called.
-Conference can cancel reservation on non existing order.
+OK Conference can cancel reservation on non existing order.
 Conference cancel non existing reservations.
 Conference tries to cancel with wrong id.